Support for Research

-While we support and encourage research to be undertaken within and across the diocese schools, we assess all research applications to ensure that proposals are in keeping with the mission of Catholic Education and that they are relevant to schools and will not create excessive workload.
+While we support and encourage research to be undertaken within and across the diocese schools, we assess all research applications to ensure that proposals are in keeping with the mission of Catholic Education and that they are relevant to schools and will not create an excessive workload.
 Any research must be approved by both the Catholic Education Office and the school Principal.

 It is expected that when research is carried out in Wilcannia-Forbes Schools, it is done because the findings may improve student outcomes and increase school effectiveness.
 Research in areas beyond the immediate concerns of schools should be conducted only when the study can demonstrate that the findings may have potential benefits for the participants themselves.
 Researchers should also provide the results of their research to schools

 Research in schools must not impact the smooth running of schools or the well-being of students, staff, parents, and the wider school community.

 We have implemented several processes that attempt to address the two considerations’ potential burden on schools and research appropriate to involve children.

 Please refer to the following to assist with any application to research the Diocese of Wilcannia-Forbes.